 • Dig the basin(s) [average size is 5-8 feet long x 5 feet wide x 1 foot deep] with a backhoe

 • Remove excavated soil with backhoe and dump truck

 • Deliver and hand-set local Catalina granite rock to stabilize the basin banks and planting terraces.
-(Those wanting to learn how to set rock and work with, and learn from, the contractor will likely have this opportunity – contact Brad if this interests you).

 • Handle the permitting